Passport Photo Shadows: Is It Also Unacceptable on Face, Neck, Under Chin?

 Passport photo shadows behind ears

 There is one exception though.
 Unacceptable shadows in passport pictures are all of them apart from those behind ears.
-This situation occurs because you can’t actually help that, passport photo shadows behind ears do not cast shades onto the face and don’t obscure the visibility of the face.
+This situation occurs because you can’t actually help that, shadows in passport photo behind ears do not cast shades onto the face and don’t obscure the visibility of the face.

 Shadows in passport photos: unacceptable